Skip to content

 Near the Acropolis of Athens is the Areopagus rock, where once stood the courthouse of the ancient city.
 Legend has it that on the Areopagus, the Apostle Paul preached a sermon to the citizens of Athens.

-The hill of Nymphs and Philopappos runs west of the Acropolis rock; here lies the Pnyx.
-It was the place where the ancient popular assemblies were held.
+The hill of Nymphs and Philopappos runs west of the Acropolis rock; here lies the Pnyx, where the ancient popular assemblies were held.

 Members that came here were all free citizens of Athens, making the Pnyx the cradle of democracy in ancient times.
-Since the 4th century B.C., the members met ten times a year on the Pnyx to listen to speakers, but mainly to make political decisions.
+Since the 4th century B.C., the members met ten times yearly on the Pnyx to listen to speakers, mainly to make political decisions.

-Philopappos Hill was named after a monument on the hilltop that was built in honor of the Roman senator Julius Antiochus Philopappos.
+Philopappos Hill was named after a monument on the hilltop built in honour of the Roman senator Julius Antiochus Philopappos.
 Philopappos lived for a long time in Athens, where he was revered as a great patron.

-The site offers you a beautiful view of the sea and the Acropolis.
-In spring, the hill is covered in a fragrant sea of flowers and is a popular destination for excursions.
+The site offers a beautiful view of the sea and the Acropolis.
+In spring, the hill is covered in a fragrant sea of flowers and is a popular excursion destination.

 There is a legend about Agios Dimitrios saying that the Turkish commander of Athens ordered in 1645, on the feast day of St. Dimitrios, to bombard the church with cannons.
 The fire was to be opened from the Acropolis.